karunaadh/ArduinoRP2040-DataLogger/README.md

 ```

-More resources and examples for [multicore programming](https://randomnerdtutorials.com/esp32-dual-core-arduino-ide/) (i.e. one core handles the server while the other deals with sensor readings) for reduced interruptions between tasks and increased speed from parallel processing.
+2. More resources and examples for [multicore programming](https://randomnerdtutorials.com/esp32-dual-core-arduino-ide/) (i.e. one core handles the server while the other deals with sensor readings) for reduced interruptions between tasks and increased speed from parallel processing.

+3. [ESPmDNS library](https://github.com/espressif/arduino-esp32/blob/master/libraries/ESPmDNS/examples/mDNS_Web_Server/mDNS_Web_Server.ino) available for static address (alternative for using IP addresses to reach the server)